yast/yast-installation/doc/control-file.md

   (the code actually allows writing it but that makes the definitions longer and less readable).
-- `presentation_order` (integer, optional) - the number defines the display order in the proposal, the absolute value is not important, important is the relative value when compared against the other proposal modules.
+- `presentation_order` (integer, optional) - the number defines the display order in the proposal, the absolute value is not important, it depends on the relative value when compared against the other proposal modules.
 - `read_only` (boolean, optional) - the module is treated as read only and any user interaction with the proposal module is disabled.